 Carillon in Richmond, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 32.234′ N, 77° 29.158′ W. Marker is in Carillon in Richmond, Virginia.
-Marker is on Pump House Drive east of James Falls Drive, on the right when traveling east.
+Marker has been reported damaged.
+37° 32.191′ N, 77° 29.182′ W. Marker is in Carillon in Richmond, Virginia.
+Marker can be reached from Pump House Drive west of Park Drive (Virginia Route 161), on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 1600 Pump House Drive, Richmond VA 23225, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this location.
 Mule-Fueled Waterway (within shouting distance of this marker); Byrd Park Pump House (within shouting distance of this marker); Breaking Stones with Feathers (within shouting distance of this marker); Richmond at the Falls (about 300 feet away, measured in a direct line); Water Water Everywhere (about 700 feet away); River & Canal (approx. 0.3 miles away); The Carillon (approx. half a mile away); Maymont, Gilded Age Estate (approx. half a mile away).
 Touch for a list and map of all markers in Carillon.

 Credits.
 This page was last revised on May 12, 2020.
 It was originally submitted on May 11, 2019, by Devry Becker Jones of Washington, District of Columbia.
 This page has been viewed 103 times since then and 21 times this year.
 Photos: 1, 2. submitted on May 11, 2019, by Devry Becker Jones of Washington, District of Columbia.